quil-lang/quil/proposals/analog.md

 dividing by the sample rate for a qubit frame, which is in units of samples per second.
 There are also some built-in waveform shapes which take as a parameter the duration of the waveform in seconds, alleviating the need to know the sample rate to calculate duration.

 In order to materialize the precise waveforms to be played the waveform envelopes must by modulated by the frame's frequency, in addition to applying some scaling and phasing factors.
-Although in theory it would be possible to simply define new waveforms that did the modulation, scaling, and phasing manually, this is both tedious and doesn't take advantage of hardware which has specialized support for tracking these things.
+Although in theory it would be mostly possible to simply define new waveforms that did the modulation, scaling, and phasing manually, this is both tedious and doesn't take advantage of hardware which has specialized support for tracking these things.